jujumiago/living-civilization-framework/GOVERNANCE.md

 - Check effectiveness
 - Support integrity

-Independent review can help reduce conflicts of interest.
+Where appropriate, independent review may help reduce conflicts of interest and strengthen public confidence.

 ---